licky-licky/toji-no-miko-translations/docs/md/docs/Kitora_Mirja_Episodes.md

 ## [Mahouka - Mirja: Start]: Mirja and Mayumi
 **Mirja:** ...I see, so that's what kind of magic you have, Saegusa Mayumi.
 **Mayumi:** That's it.
 At the Nine Schools Competition, I finished with a perfect bullseye.
-With a "bang\!"
+With a "bang\!\"
 **Mirja:** Going back, what is this Nine Schools Competition?
 **Mayumi:** Ah, that's right, you wouldn't have a Nine Schools Competition here.
 **Mayumi:** If I say it's... a competitive magic tournament, does that make it easy to picture?